MoushamiShah/amazon_layout/README.md

 # 🛒 Amazon India Homepage Layout Clone

 A static recreation of the Amazon India homepage layout.
-This project was a “time-pass” exercise built to practice and reinforce fundamental frontend skills.
+This project was created in **free time** to strengthen fundamental frontend skills..

 It focuses purely on **layout, structure, and visual design**.